 Taking in to account these conditions as identified in the Act, we have produced a set of standard conditions which are attached to every licence.
 We can also impose any other specific property conditions considered necessary for regulating the management, use and occupation of the premises concerned plus its condition and contents.
 Where specific works or actions are required, these will be set out in specific conditions and include what must be done and the timescale for compliance.
 This will vary from premises to premises.

 NB: Please note the standard conditions may be subject to variation where a premises requires particular management control, for example a hostel, B&B accommodation or Student Halls.

 There is a fee payable by the landlord to cover the cost of administering the scheme and inspecting the properties to ensure that they meet the relevant standards.
-From 1st April 2015 the fee must be submitted with an application.
+The fee must be submitted with an application.
 Failure to enclose all of the required documentation together with the correct fee will mean that an application cannot be validated and will not be processed.